 Rather than manufacturing a separate blade and handle, these steel knives from Global are constructed from a single piece of steel.
 This design eliminates the chance of breaking between the blade and handle.
 Each knife is handcrafted in Niigata, Japan, using Global’s signature CROMOVA 18 stainless steel that is tempered, hardened, and sharpened to a thin razor edge.

 This seven-piece set includes six knives and a stylish bamboo and acrylic knife block.
-The knives include a 3-inch paring knife, 4.5-inch utility knife, 5-inch utility knife, 5.5-inch nakiri knife, 8-inch chef’s knife, and 8-inch bread knife.
+The knives include a 3-inch paring knife, a 4.5-inch utility knife, a 5-inch chef’s knife, a 5.5-inch vegetable knife, an 8-inch chef’s knife, and an 8.5-inch bread knife.

 The knives have a molded hollow handle that is filled with the right amount of sand for optimal balance.
 Each handle has a dimpled grip, which provides a comfortable and slip-resistant surface.

 - Knife types: 3-inch paring, 4.5-inch utility, 5-inch chef’s, 5.5-inch vegetable, 8-inch chef’s, 8.5-inch bread

 - Materials: Stainless steel blade and handle